 In early July 2020, the 14th International Coral Reef Symposium (ICRS 2020) will take place at the Exhibition and Conference Center in Bremen (Germany).
-The ICRS is the most important global conference on coral reef science, management and conservation, sanctioned every 4 years by the International Society for Reef Studies (ISRS).
+The ICRS is the leading global conference on coral reef science, management and conservation, sanctioned every 4 years by the International Society for Reef Studies (ISRS).

 The ICRS regularly brings together more than 2,500 of the world's leading coral reef scientists, early career researchers, conservationists, policy makers and reef managers to present the latest research findings and exchange current knowledge fundamental in advising international and national policies in the conservation and sustainable use of coral reefs.